Slideshow image

 2. The translation technique of the translators

-1. Some other differences within Bible translations come down to the technique the translators used when translating.
-Some Bibles are more of literal, word-for-word translations.
+Some other differences within Bible translations come down to the technique the translators used when translating.
+Some Bibles are more literal, word-for-word translations.
 Others are more thought-for-thought translations.
-Still others are paraphrases.
-The more literal translations are called formal equivalence, while the thought-for-thought are called dynamic equivalence.
-After that, we have paraphrases.
+Still others are paraphrases (which are not included in this discussion.
+The more literal translations are called formal equivalence, while the thought-for-thought translations are called dynamic equivalence.

-Formal equivalences, or literal translations (NASB, KJV, ESV, NKJV), get as close as possible to the original Greek or Hebrew.
-Because of that, they are a little wooden and rigid at times, so they can be a little difficult to understand.
+Formal equivalences, or literal translations (NASB, KJV, ESV, NKJV), get as close as possible to the original Greek and Hebrew.
+Because of that, they are a little wooden or rigid at times.
+They can be a little difficult to understand.
 Dynamic equivalences (NIV, CSB, NET) back off from that a little and try to convey the meaning of each verse.
 They are thought-for-thought, so they flow better when reading.
-However, many of them still have a nice element of word-for-word in them so they stay honest to the original text.
+However, many of them still have an element of word-for-word in them so they stay honest to the original text.

-I’m okay with any Christian daily studying any legitimate Bible translation.
+Christians should study any legitimate Bible translation (The Mirror Bible and the New World Translation are NOT legitimate).
 Obviously, a word-for-word translation and a thought-for-thought translation are going to word things differently.
-Translating something with one word is going to sound different than if offering a meaning.
+Translating with one or two words is going to be different than if trying to translate a meaning, like a thought-for-thought will.

 What is written above are the primary reasons why Bible translations vary a little.
 It's not necessarily that one is more Biblical than another, it’s just that the process is a little different.
 In any case, I hope we never let those small variations between Bibles pull us away from God.
 Let’s keep spending time with Him and studying our Bibles, whether they are word-for-word, thought-for-thought, and no matter which family of manuscripts they come from.
 It’s worth noting again that none of the small differences have any effect on the meaning of the text or God’s message.
 He gave us exactly the word He meant to give us.